lantinglu/lantinglu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About
-Hi!
 I am an undergraduate student at the University of Washington, double majoring in Computer Science and Applied Mathematics.

 # 📖 Educations
 -  **University of Washington**, 2022.09 - 2026.06 (expected)<br>